I’ve found the best beauty deals in Amazon’s Spring Sale

 When will the beauty deals in Amazon’s Spring Sale go live?

-After much anticipation, Amazon’s beauty deals (and deals across the board) are live and will continue until Monday 31 March.
-Last year, the sale ran from 20 until 25 March, making 2025’s spring event the brand’s longest yet.
+After much anticipation, Amazon’s beauty deals (and deals across the board) are live and will continue until midnight tonight (Monday 31 March).
 Be sure to check back here for updates, as I'll be sharing the best new deals as they drop, lest you miss out on those must-have make-up markdowns.
 But, if you’ve a real hankering for securing the best of this year’s bargains, you can subscribe to receive deal alerts on all your recently browsed beauty faves or even get notifications on offers in your shopping wishlist.

 Looking for more recommendations?
 These are the 10 best mascaras that will effortlessly lengthen and define your lashes